Saint George SC: Establishment and the patriotic struggle (1935–44)

-Ethiopian League Football (1944-1997)
+Ethiopian League Football (1944–1997)

 The first officially recognized version of an Ethiopian football league was established in 1944.
 Originally five teams representing the various communities of Addis Ababa including St. George (Ethiopian), Fortitudo (Italian), Ararat (Armenian), Olympiakos (Greek) and the British Military Mission in Ethiopia (BMME) contested for the title which was won by the BMME.
 In 1947, the country's formal national league kicked off with three teams; St. George, Mechale and Ke'ay Bahir.
 The club remained within the league for twenty-five years before the Derg reorganized the football leagues, and forced all existing clubs to shut down.
 In this process the club had its name changed to Addis Ababa Brewery in 1972 only to change it back four years later.
 The club switched its name back and forth for 19 years until the fall of the Derg in 1991 when the club officially changed its name back to St. George.

 St. George enjoyed some dominance in the late 60's after which the league went through a period of relative parity in the 70's and 80's.
-However, during the premier league era no club has been more dominant than St. George S.C., amassing an impressive 15 titles since the start of the era in the 1997-98 season.
+However, during the premier league era no club has been more dominant than St. George S.C., amassing an impressive 15 titles since the start of the era in the 1997–98 season.
 As of 2017, the club has a combined 30 top division titles which is by far the most in Ethiopian football.

-The Premier League (1997- present)
+The Ethiopian Premier League (1997–present)

-In October 2020, German coach Ernst Middendorp joined the club after exiting Kaizer Chiefs F.C., signing a 3 year contract.
+In October 2020, German coach Ernst Middendorp joined the club after exiting Kaizer Chiefs F.C., signing a 3-year contract.
 In November 2020, Middendorp resigned from his position due to concerns of political unrest in Ethiopia, he was replaced by his assistant coach Maahier Davids.
 After only 15 matches in charge, Davids was sacked as head coach of the club in March 2021.
-Scotsman Frank Nuttall was hired to replace him and guided the team to a disappointing third place finish in the league.
+Scotsman Frank Nuttall was hired to replace him and guided the team to a disappointing third-place finish in the league.
 In July 2021, the club hired Serbian Zlatko Krmpotić as its new head coach.